joker-b/pi-connect-watch/README.md

 ## Suggested Pi Automated Usage

-put this into `rc.local` to start reporting on reboot for a typical pi:
+put this into `/etc/rc.local` to start reporting on reboot for a typical pi:

 ```
 python /home/pi/src/pi-connect-watch/netwatch.py &